awslabs/amazon-redshift-utils/src/ColumnEncodingUtility/README.md

 Usage: analyze-schema-compression.py
        Generates a script to optimise Redshift column encodings on all tables in a schema

-Arguments: --db             - The Database to Use (or $PGDATABASE)
+Arguments: --db                  - The Database to Use
-           --db-user        - The Database User to connect to (or $PGUSER) --db-host        - The Cluster endpoint (or $PGHOST) --db-port        - The Cluster endpoint port (default 5439 or $PGPORT) --analyze-schema - The Schema to be Analyzed (default public) --analyze-table  - A specific table to be Analyzed, if --analyze-schema is not desired --new-dist-key   - Set a new Distribution Key (only used if --analyze-table is specified) --new-sort-keys  - Set a new Sort Key using these comma separated columns (Compound Sort key only , and only used if --analyze-table is specified)
+           --db-user             - The Database User to connect to --db-pwd              - The Password for the Database User to connect to --db-host             - The Cluster endpoint
+           --db-port             - The Cluster endpoint port (default 5439) --analyze-schema      - The Schema to be Analyzed (default public) --analyze-table       - A specific table to be Analyzed, if --analyze-schema is not desired --analyze-cols        - Analyze column width and reduce the column width if needed --new-dist-key        - Set a new Distribution Key (only used if --analyze-table is specified) --new-sort-keys       - Set a new Sort Key using these comma separated columns (Compound Sort key only , and only used if --analyze-table is specified)
            --target-schema       - Name of a Schema into which the newly optimised tables and data should be created, rather than in place
-           --threads        - The number of concurrent connections to use during analysis (default 2) --output-file    - The full path to the output file to be generated --debug          - Generate Debug Output including SQL Statements being run --do-execute     - Run the compression encoding optimisation --slot-count     - Modify the wlm_query_slot_count from the default of 1 --ignore-errors  - Ignore errors raised in threads when running and continue processing --force          - Force table migration even if the table already has Column Encoding applied --drop-old-data  - Drop the old version of the data table, rather than renaming --comprows       - Set the number of rows to use for Compression Encoding Analysis --report-file    - The full path to the file which will store the difference of suggested/current encoding
+           --threads             - The number of concurrent connections to use during analysis (default 2) --output-file         - The full path to the output file to be generated --report-file         - The full path to the report file to be generated --debug               - Generate Debug Output including SQL Statements being run --do-execute          - Run the compression encoding optimisation --slot-count          - Modify the wlm_query_slot_count from the default of 1 --ignore-errors       - Ignore errors raised in threads when running and continue processing --force               - Force table migration even if the table already has Column Encoding applied --drop-old-data       - Drop the old version of the data table, rather than renaming --comprows            - Set the number of rows to use for Compression Encoding Analysis --query_group         - Set the query_group for all queries --ssl-option          - Set SSL to True or False (default False) --suppress-cloudwatch - Set to True to suppress CloudWatch Metrics being created when --do-execute is True

 ```